Wavelet Analysis of the Besov Regularity of L\'evy White Noises: Introduction and Main Results

 \end{corollary}

-\begin{proof} A L\'evy white noise $w$ is the weak derivative of the corresponding L\'evy process $X$ with identical L\'evy exponent.
-This well-known fact has been rigorously shown in the sense of generalized random processes in \cite{Dalang2015Levy}.
-A direct consequence is that $\tau_p(X) = \tau_p(w) + 1$, where $w = X'$.
+\begin{proof} A one-dimensional L\'evy white noise $w$ is the weak derivative of the corresponding L\'evy process $s$ with identical characteristic exponent.
+This well-known fact has been rigorously shown in the sense of generalized random processes in \cite[Definition 3.4 and Proposition 3.17]{Dalang2015Levy}.
+A direct consequence is that $\tau_p(s) = \tau_p(w) + 1$, where $w = s'$.
 Then, Corollary \ref{coro:levyprocess} is a reformulation of the local smoothness results of Theorem \ref{maintheo:regdecaylimit} with $d=1$. \end{proof}